anupam-sy/tf-gcp-training-lab/tf-import_impl/README.md

 # Terraform - Import Implementation
-This sub-project contains terraform code to understand the concept of importing an existing infrastructure to manage it using terraform.
+This sub-project contains terraform code to understand the concept of `importing an existing infrastructure` to manage it using terraform.

 ## Prerequisites:
 All the prerequisites mentioned in top level readme file must be fulfilled for successful execution of code.

 ## Usage:
-To learn and notice the concept implementation, read below.
+To learn and understand the concept implementation, read below.

 -   Terraform is able to import existing infrastructure.
 This allows you take resources you've created by some other means and bring it under Terraform management.